charlierdm/CV/README.md

 # About Me

 A creative and driven full stack junior developer with experience in JavaScript, Node, React Native, Ruby, Ruby on Rails.
-My background is in journalism and education and now I am looking for a role to continue to developing my programming skills, soft skills and my passion for learning.<br>
+My background is in journalism and education and now I am looking for a role to continue developing my programming skills, soft skills and my passion for learning.<br>

 I've recently completed the Makers Academy 4 month software development boot camp.
 I started knowing the very basics of programming and have left feeling confident that I can learn anything I set my mind to.

 After graduating from London South Bank University, I've written for several publications and taught English language whilst living in South Korea.
 I've developed many soft skills during this time, namely my communication skills.
-Clear, mindful communication and an understanding of others are centre to my values as an effective team member.
+Clear, mindful communication and an understanding of others are central to my values as an effective team member.

 I'm very excited to begin my first role in the tech industry and to continue on the path of learning that has been so rewarding.